Grand Beach Provincial Park: Grand Beach

 Grand Beach is one of a series of beaches on the east shore of Lake Winnipeg.
 Its fine white sand has made it an attractive summer destination since the early years of the twentieth century when the Canadian Northern Railway established an excursion line to the area.
 The resort developed by the railway included many amenities including a dance hall, piers and a carousel.
 Most of the visitors were Winnipeg residents travelling by train and returning to the city the same day.

 The increase in car ownership and concurrent road improvement after the end of World War II resulted in a declining number of customers for the excursion trains.
 The railway did not rebuild the dance hall when it burnt down in 1950 and in 1963, the tracks were removed.
 Today, beachgoers still flock to Grand Beach, arriving by car along Manitoba Highway 59.

 Activities

-The park attracts thousands of visitors a year, and is a very popular tourist destination.
-Available activities include excellent bird watching, cycling and hiking trails, boating, fishing, kiteboarding and berry picking (saskatoons, chokecherries, and blueberries).
-In the winter the park offers snowmobiling and cross-country skiing.
+The park attracts thousands of visitors a year and is a very popular tourist destination.
+Available activities include excellent bird watching, cycling and hiking trails, boating, fishing, kiteboarding, and berry picking (saskatoons, chokecherries, and blueberries).
+In the winter, the park offers snowmobiling and cross-country skiing.
 There are numerous tourist attractions, which include food and merchandise vendors, recreation facilities, bike, hiking, and ski trails, a fishing dock, a boardwalk, and camping facilities.
-Forty-eight seasonal camp sites, all of which have electricity are located in the park.
-There are 306 casual campsites, in all about half offer electricity.
+Forty-eight seasonal camp sites, all of which have electricity, are located in the park.
+There are 306 casual campsites, of which about half offer electricity.

 A park pass is required for vehicle entry to the park.
 Passes are available from regional businesses or at the park gate.
-There are also a few "free park entry weekends" per year, including Family Fishing Weekend, Canada Parks Day and the September Long Weekend.
+There are also a few "free park entry weekends" per year, including Family Fishing Weekend, Canada Parks Day, and the September Long Weekend.